presnick/ProgramsInformationPeople/_sources/Testing/Testingfunctions.rst

 Writing Test Cases
 ==================

 It is a good idea to write one or more test cases for each function, method, or class that you define.
-We will start with functions and then move on to classes.
+We will start with functions, and then move on to classes.

 Testing functions